kimt0t0/gamer-logbook-frontend/README.md

 Users should be able to signup with just a valid email address, and easily create a new journal for any game to take notes on quests, discoveries, things they want to remember or do later in the game, skills to build-up in the game, etc.
 The aim is to be able to read and update gaming notes anywhere at anytime, from any device.

+## Nota bene

+Quill, the library used for the rich text editor is still in development.
+Hence it may still have bugs or break the application at times but I think it is a growing project and worth it to explore.

 <details>
 <summary>License</summary>
 The code is open-source and submitted to an [LGPL License](https://github.com/IQAndreas/markdown-licenses/blob/master/gnu-lgpl-v3.0.md)